stevana/deterministic-scheduler/README-unprocessed.md

 In most programming languages the thread interleaving is non-deterministic, and so we get irreproducible failures also sometimes known as "Heisenbugs".

-What we'd like to do is to be able to start a program with some token and if the same token is used then we get the same thread interleaving and therefore a reproducible result.
+What we'd like to do is to be able to start a program with some seed and if the same seed is used then we get the same thread interleaving and therefore a reproducible result.

 The idea, due to matklad, is to insert pauses between each shared memory